vongong/CheatSheets/Yaml/Readme.md

-humam readable via line separation and spacing.
+# yaml

-make sure use validation too
+humam readable via line separation and spacing. make sure use validation too

----Key value pairs
+## Key value pairs
 # comment here
 app: user-authentication
 name: "this is a string"